seknox/trasa/website/docs/guides/user/device/enrol-2fa-device.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-TRASA supports TRASA mobile apps (android and ios) and Yubikey U2F tokens as a 2FA device.
+TRASA supports TRASA mobile apps (android and iOS) and Yubikey U2F tokens as a 2FA device.

 If you haven't enrolled any devices yet, you will be asked to enroll one during the login process.